sileht/blog/9-openstack-autoscaling-with-heat-ceilometer-gnocchi.rst

 Contrary to the current Ceilometer database dispatcher, Gnocchi aggregates what it receives, and doesn't compute anything when you want to retrieve statistics.
-There is no more on the fly computation.
+There is no more on the fly computations!
 You can find more information about that in Julien Danjou’s articles `"Ceilometer, the Gnocchi experiment"
 <https://julien.danjou.info/blog/2014/openstack-ceilometer-the-gnocchi-experiment>`__
 and `"Gnocchi first release"